GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 **Always provide an example or an integrated test for every XML-usable & serializable component:**

-- Each usage pattern should have its own dedicated example,
+- **Each usage pattern should have its own dedicated example**,
-- Examples must run as part of the integrated tests to protect features against regressions,
+- **Examples must run as part of the integrated tests** to protect features against regressions,
 - Place examples in ``examples/`` directory, and integrated tests in ``inputFiles/``,

-For more info, please refer to :ref:`IntegratedTests`.
+For more information, please refer to :ref:`IntegratedTests`.

 Code Infrastructure
 ====================